Destructive Storms Soak, Batter And Bury Communities Around The Country

 "Trailers are just flat, just laid on top of people," Debbie Van Brackel, a volunteer EMT in Adel, Ga., told the Atlanta Journal-Constitution on Sunday.
 "You need a bulldozer to pull it off.
 Trailers are upside down."

-The paper reported 15 people died in the southern part of the state, including seven people in a mobile home community in Adel and four people in the town of Albany, Ga.
+The newspaper reported that 15 people died in the southern part of the state, including seven people in a mobile home community in Adel and four people in the town of Albany, Ga.

 Patrick Marsh of the Storm Prediction Center in Norman, Okla., told The Associated Press that 39 possible tornadoes were reported in the Southeast over the weekend.
 Of those, most were reported in Georgia.

-Note: A previous version of this post erroneously included a photograph of New York City's Columbus Circle that was taken during a snowstorm that hit the Northeast a year ago today.